Iterative Quantum Amplitude Estimation: Abstract

 \section{Abstract}

-We introduce a new variant of \emph{Quantum Amplitude Estimation (QAE)}, called \emph{Iterative QAE} (IQAE), which does not rely on \emph{Quantum Phase Estimation} (QPE) but is only based on \emph{Grover's Algorithm}, which reduces the required number of qubits and gates.
-We provide a rigorous analysis of IQAE and prove that it achieves a quadratic speedup compared to classical Monte Carlo simulation.
+We introduce a variant of \emph{Quantum Amplitude Estimation (QAE)}, called \emph{Iterative QAE} (IQAE), which does not rely on \emph{Quantum Phase Estimation} (QPE) but is only based on \emph{Grover's Algorithm}, which reduces the required number of qubits and gates.
+We provide a rigorous analysis of IQAE and prove that it achieves a quadratic speedup up to a double-logarithmic factor compared to classical Monte Carlo simulation with provably small constant overhead.
 Furthermore, we show with an empirical study that our algorithm outperforms other known QAE variants without QPE, some even by orders of magnitude, i.e., our algorithm requires significantly fewer samples to achieve the same estimation accuracy and confidence level.